jeffsuto/dinamiot/README.md

         - [Run server.js](#run-server.js)

 ## Installation
-Pastikan anda sudah menginstall MongoDB, MongoDB PHP Driver, dan NPM.
-Jika anda belum memiliki, silahkan melihat petunjuk instalasi pada link berikut ini:
+Make sure you have installed MongoDB, MongoDB PHP Driver, and NPM.
+If you don't have it, please see the installation instructions on the following links:
 - MongoDB (https://docs.mongodb.com/manual/installation/)
 - MongoDB PHP Driver (http://php.net/manual/en/mongodb.installation.php)
 - NPM (https://www.npmjs.com/get-npm)